-PHRXO-DATA SDI Data viewer software option
+PHRXO-SD SDI Data viewer software option

-PHRXO-BDA basic Dolby analysis software option
+PHRXO-BD-A basic Dolby analysis software option

-PHRXO-BDG Dolby Generator software option
+PHRXO-BD-G Dolby Generator software option

-PHRXO-4LOU 4 channel loudness Monitor software option (now as standard)
+PHRXO-4LOU 4 channel loudness Monitor software option

-PHABRIX Rx 500 is a 1U height half rack mount Rasterizer which is small and light enough to fit a variety of applications from camera shading in OB environments or studio editing suites as well as manufacturing R&D departments.
+PHABRIX Rx 500 is a 1U height half rack mount Rasteriser which is small and light enough to fit a variety of applications from camera shading in OB environments or studio editing suites as well as manufacturing R&D departments.
 The Rx 500 has two input slots with 4 simultaneous inputs.
 All inputs are switchable and each can be independently controlled as picture or analysis instruments on an HDMI® monitor Output.